 Monthly membership contributions should be made in a timely manner.
-If contributions are not made within 30 days of the due date, the membership will be inactivated, and any needs will not be shareable.
+If contributions are not made within 30 days of the due date, the membership will be inactivated, and any medical need requests will not be shareable.
 See “Participation through Contributions” for more information.

-Proper Submission of Medical Needs to Zion Health
+Proper Submission of Medical Need Requests to Zion Health

-For Zion Health to share in a member’s medical expenses, the member is responsible for submitting a complete and correct need request within six months of the treatment date to Zion Health.
-This process is outlined in the section titled “Submission of Medical Needs.”
+For Zion Health to share in a member’s medical expenses, the member is responsible for submitting a complete and correct medical need request within six months of the treatment date to Zion Health.
+This process is outlined in the section titled “Submission of Medical Need Requests.”

 Trust & Accountability

 Zion Health community members are expected to act with honor and integrity.
-Members should not falsify medical needs or medical records or use deceptive practices.
+Members should not falsify medical need requests or medical records or use deceptive practices.
 If a member abuses the trust of Zion Health and its members, their membership may be revoked.